via-lang/via/README.md

 <summary><strong>Comparison to Lua</strong></summary>

 > [!NOTE]
-> This isn't an apples-to-apples comparison as per the different design goals of these two languages, but it is still necessary due to the reputation of Lua as an embeddable language.
+> This isn't an apples-to-apples comparison as per the different design goals of these two languages, but it is vaild nontheless given the popularity of Lua.

 ### No compile-time checks